Takudzwa-SE2023/T24-Capstone/README.md

 # T24-Capstone
 ## Description

-This website was created to test  knowledgeon:
+This website was created to test  knowledge on:

 * HTML
 * CSS